-If you see $\bigcirc$ instead of a price, you've already purchased the app and you can download it again, free of charge.
+If you see \bigcirc instead of a price, you've already purchased the app and you can download it again without charge.
 While the app is downloading or updating, its icon appears on the Home screen with a progress indicator.

 Approve purchases with Family Sharing.
-With Family Sharing set up, the family organizer can review and approve purchases made by other family members under the age of 18.
+With Family Sharing set up, the family organizer can review and approve purchases made by other family members under the age of 18 (age limit may vary, depending on country).
 For example, if Parent/Guardian > Ask to Buy is set for specific minor family members, when those members try to make a purchase, a message is sent to the family organizer for approval.
-For more information about setting up Family Sharing, see Family Sharing on page 36.
+For more information about setting up Family Sharing, see Family Sharing on page 34.